 DFSC 5328.
 Software Forensic Evidence Mgt.
 3 Hours.

-Analysis of investigative techniques and tools in the detection, investigation and analysis of digital crimes.
-This course examines the nature of cyberevidence and the tracking and identification of cybercriminals.
+Students engage in an analysis of investigative techniques and tools in the detection, investigation, and analysis of digital crimes.
+Students examine the nature of cyberevidence and the tracking and identification of cybercriminals.

 DFSC 5336.
 Business Continuity Management.
 3 Hours.